Arlodotexe/windows-interact/README.md

 ### Output
 #### Set the volume of the current output device
-This 99% accurate due to the math required behind the scenes

 ```javascript
 Win.set.audioDevices.output.volume('50');
 ```

 #### Set the mute state of the current output device
-This 99% accurate due to the math required behind the scenes

 ```javascript
 Win.set.audioDevices.output.mute();
 ```